-Step 1: Designate the route of your neighborhood parade.
+Step 1: Designate the parade route

 You can't have a parade without guests and participants!
 Invite the neighborhood to join your Fourth of July festivities, and spread the word to family and friends as well.
 Let the attendants know what to bring or how to help ahead of time.
 Remind your guests to dress in red, white, and blue and to bring lawn chairs to sit in for relaxed viewing.
-Hand out flags, leis, or hats as party favors.
+Hand out flags, leis, or hats as fun Fourth of July party favors.

-Step 3: Decorate a star-spangled float.
+Step 3: Decorate a DIY parade float

-Step 4: Decorate scooters and bikes.
+Step 5: Decorate scooters and bikes

-Step 6: Involve the pets.
+Step 6: Involve the pets

-Step 7: Organize a July 4th potluck
+Step 8: Organize a post-parade potluck

 Ask guests to bring an appetizer or dessert to share for after the Fourth of July parade, or prepare a small table of simple refreshments, like lemonade, iced tea, and cookies.
 Set the table in the spirit of the Fourth with a red, white, and blue tablecloth, or one of our other Fourth of July decorating ideas.